cbonell/CryptoTracker/README.md

  ## Project Details

+ ### MoonTrading
+UI for the project which utilizes [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0)

+ ### MoonTrading.BusinessLogic
+Serves as the source for a majority of logic contained in the application.

- ### CryptoTracker.DataAccess
+ ### MoonTrading.DataAccess
  Class Library which serves as the data access layer that uses the Dapper library to perform all SQL access.
-Additionally, RestClient library is used to call the CoinMarketCap API endpoints.
+Additionally, access to external API's are handled within this project.

- ### CryptoTracker.Db
+  ### MoonTrading.DataBase
  A [SQL Server Database Project](https://stackoverflow.com/a/63044068) used to easily manage schema of the database used by the app.
 Additionally, it provides the ability to keep schema changes within source control

+ ### MoonTrading.DataModels
+ Class Library which holds all models for the database and external api data.

-### CryptoTracker.Tests
+### MoonTrading.Tests
 Project to contain all [Unit Tests](https://docs.microsoft.com/en-us/visualstudio/test/walkthrough-creating-and-running-unit-tests-for-managed-code?view=vs-2022) within the application

-### CryptoTracker.Web
+### MoonTrading.Tools
-UI for the project which utilizes [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0)
+Contains tools used throughout the application such constants and extension methods.